Remi Roach Counselling

 My location

-I work online across the UK, but can accommodate in-person counselling locally in the Bromley, Bexley and Orpington areas.
+I work online across the UK, but can accommodate in-person counselling locally in the Bromley, Sidcup, Bexley and Orpington areas.

 Please get in touch to book an appointment.